- Can my child join at any time in the school year?

 The school doesn’t have a transportation service.
 However, the school is very well accessible by bike, car or bus.
 Some parents organize carpooling among themselves which we find to be a sustainable and admirable initiative.

 - When does school finish?

-School finishes at 2pm, which is the time when you can pick your children.
+School finishes at 2.20pm, which is the time when you can pick your children.
 By then they will have eaten and are now ready to go home!
-Some children are being picked up by one of the three after school care organizations in our neighbourhood or will attend an after school activity at school.
+Some children are being picked up by afterschool care companies (BSO’s).
+UniKidz is an afterschool care provider which is located in our school.

 - What is Group 0?

 Group 0 is the same as Group 1.
 It has been set up for children who turn 4 after the start of the academic year and start during the year.
 The year after they start in group 1 again.
 It is not voor school/Preschool.